 Harry isn’t trying to be annoying; he’s trying to be a grownup when he doesn’t know how in order to please other grownups whose approval he never received and can no longer guide him.

 Give him time.
 He has guidance now, and help, and he’ll make a damn fine man someday.
-It’s like Gorish said: love makes whole.
+It’s like one of Gorish’s favorite statements: love makes whole.

 Why does Harry use 21st century slang?

 History and the evolution of language is an amazing thing.
 The whole point is that Harry is the inheritor of this world; people in our day and age say “cool” because people long before us said it, and we inherited the word.

 First, Harry came from this world.
 The culture he lives in now has fallen apart, rusted, degraded to the edge of complete collapse, but it still came from this current familiar one.
 For Harry to speak without any remnants of slang, without any hint of the generations that came before him, would not only be unrealistic, it would be ridiculous.

 Think of it like a small group of people who leave their country’s and go to live on a complete isolated island.
 They have no contact with the outside world; what they have, culturally, is what they bring with them.
 I promise you that generations down the road, their language would still be recognizable, even as it changed due to simple accent shifts and new slang.